usr25/NoC/README.md

 # Engine

-A try at making a chess engine
+An attempt at making a chess engine from scratch.